ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {: faq}
 {: #faq-snapshot-3}

-For the Beta release, you can take up to 100 snapshots per volume in a region.
+You can take up to 100 snapshots per volume in a region.
 Deleting a snapshot does not increase this limit; after you take 100 snapshots, you can't take any more.

 ## Is there a limit on the size of a volume that I can snapshot?
 {: faq}
 {: #faq-snapshot-4}

-For the Beta release, the maximum size of a single snapshot is 10 TB, and the cumulative size of all snapshots for a given volume cannot exceed 10 TB.
+The maximum size of a single snapshot is 10 TB, and the cumulative size of all snapshots for a given volume cannot exceed 10 TB.
 When the number of changed blocks in the volume exceeds the 10 TB snapshot limit, snapshot creation fails.

 ## How secure are snapshots?
 {: faq}